Cantara/maven-infrastructure/README.md

 ## Webproxy

+## Aggregated log-server
+An initial setup for the greylog2 log-server is provided

 ## Zulu
 A stripped down Zulu base-image for generic OpenJDK8 servers based upon the official Azul Docker Image